ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 >[POETRY_USERNAME] and [POETRY_PASSWORD] should have been received from DGCOMM (see 'Installations step 1')

+## Configuration

+Once the variables are set in settings.php, [you can configure DGT connector] (admin/config/regional/tmgmt_translator/manage/tmgmt_poetry_test_translator_en).
+ ### Translator settings
+ - [x] Auto accept finished translations
+   - Check this if you don't want to review a translation before publishing it.
+ ### Translator plugin
+ - This cannot be modified and is just for information.

+ #### DGT Connector plugin settings
+  - You should see 'Main "poetry_service" variable is properly set.' if you have correctly followed the steps above.
+Otherwise get back and check what you forgot !
+  - Counter:
+  - Requester code:

 ## DGT Web app : Checking the translation was received